 You may also send the Embassy inquiries by e-mail to firstname.lastname@example.org

 Panamanian law requires that U.S. citizen travelers present a passport that has a remaining validity of at least three months or a passport with a Panamanian visa, and the visa has a remaining validity of at least six months.

 If your passport does not have the required validity, you will not be allowed to leave the airport or enter Panama, and you will be returned to your point of departure in the U.S. on the next flight with available seating.

-As of April 2010, U.S. tourists arriving by air or road are permitted to stay in Panama for 180 days, without obtaining a formal visa.
+As of April 2010, U.S. tourists arriving by air or road are permitted to stay in Panama for 180 days without obtaining a formal visa.
 U.S. citizens entering Panama by commercial flight as tourists will be charged a $5.00 tourist fee when they purchase their travel ticket.
 To obtain a multiple entry visa, if, for example, you plan to stay more than 180 days or plan to engage in non-tourism activities such as university study, please contact the Panamanian Embassy or a Panamanian Consulate in the U.S. before traveling.

-The Servicio Nacional de Migracion is currently enforcing an entry permit fee of $105 for sea travelers piloting their own boats or yachts and arriving as tourists.
-This fee permits entry into Panama for a period of three months, which can be extended for up to two years through an approved application with the immigration authorities.
-U.S. citizens navigating private craft through the Canal should contact the Panama Canal Authority at (011) 507-272-1111 or consult the Panama Canal Authority web site to make an appointment.
+The Servicio Nacional de Migracion is currently enforcing an entry permit fee of $110 for sea travelers piloting their own boats or yachts and arriving as tourists.
+This fee permits entry into Panama for a period of three months, which can be extended for up to two years through an approved application with the immigration authorities in Panama.
+U.S. citizens navigating private craft through the Canal should contact the Panama Canal Authority at (011) 507-272-4570 or consult the Panama Canal Authority web site to make an appointment.

 Further information on visas other than tourist visas may be obtained from the Embassy of Panama or its consulates in the United States.
 The Panamanian Embassy is located at 2862 McGill Terrace NW, Washington, DC 20008, tel.
 (202) 483-1407.
 For travelers who wish to remain in Panama beyond the 180 days permitted to tourists, a “change of migratory status visa” should be requested through a Panamanian lawyer before the expiration of the 180 days in country.
 An initial fee of $250.00 must be paid for the “change of migratory status visa.”
 Please note that the approval of the change in migratory status is at the discretion of the Panamanian Immigration Office.

 More information on visa types and the necessary steps to take in Panama is available at the National Migration website.
 Or visit the Consular Services tab of the Embassy of Panama website for additional visa information.

-Minors (children under 18) who are citizens (including dual-citizens) or legal residents of Panama are required to present birth certificates and notarized consent from both parents (in Spanish) in order to exit the country if not accompanied by both parents.
+Minors (children under 18) who are citizens (including dual-citizens) or legal residents of Panama are required to present both parents’ identification documents, birth certificates, and notarized consent from both parents (in Spanish) in order to exit the country if not accompanied by both parents.
 Any child born in Panama automatically obtains Panamanian citizenship.